 Current Ministry Location – Cambodia

-Helene entered the Maryknoll Sisters on September 2, 1962 at the Maryknoll Sisters Center, Maryknoll, NY.
-Following two years of study at Mt.
-St. Vincent College, Bronx NY she pronounced First Vows on June 24, 1965 at the Sisters Center and Final Vows on May 30, 1971 in Hong Kong.
+Helene entered the Maryknoll Sisters September 2, 1962 at the Center in NY after two years of study at Mt.
+St. Vincent College, NY.
+She pronounced First Vows June 24, 1965 at the Center and Final Vows May 30, 1971 in Hong Kong.
 She earned a B.S. in Education from Mary Rogers College in 1967, an M.A. in Adult Education in 1975 and an M.Ed. with a specialization in Justice and Peace in 1991, both from Columbia University, NY.
 She also studied Community Development at Coady International Institute in Nova Scotia receiving a Diploma in 2003.